JacquesCarette/Drasil/wiki/Terminology.md

 The purpose of this page is to explain some of the words we use to mean specific Drasil-related words.
-These all have a general meaning that hints at how we use them in Drsail, but we often have a more specific meaning in mind whenever we use them in the context of Drasil.
+These all have a general meaning that hints at how we use them in Drasil, but we often have a more specific meaning in mind whenever we use them in the context of Drasil.

 ## Artifacts